 You also need to measure other outcomes that were already in good shape before the change.
 By doing this, you can ensure you’ve improved the overall effectiveness of your team while at the same time maintaining the positive outcomes you had before.

 7. Communicate results

-There is nothing more motivating to staff than knowing that their actions have led to a significant improvement for their organization.
-An increase in happy customers, sales, or a reduction in waiting time all have to do directly with actions that front line employees took.
+There is nothing more motivating to staff than knowing their actions have led to a significant improvement for their organization.
+An increase in happy customers, sales, or a reduction in waiting time all have to do directly with actions that front-line employees took.

-Let staff know that they have had a direct impact to change and transform the company.
-After all it's because of them that you were too able to successfully establish new procedures.
+Let staff know they have had a direct impact to change and transform the company.
+After all, it's because of them you could successfully establish new procedures.
 By motivating and empowering staff, they'll be able to better embrace your vision and continue to power forward.

 8. Adjust as needed

-Remember that when the procedures and policies were defined for your QA program, it was all in theory.
+Remember that when defining the procedures and policies for your QA program, it was all in theory.
 Now that you have gathered both feedback and measurable results, it's time to analyze gaps and areas of improvement to tweak the procedures as necessary.
-This could be done by getting more feedback to spot areas of weaknesses, providing improved training and deeper VOC analysis.
+This could be done by getting more feedback to spot areas of weaknesses, providing improved training and deeper VoC analysis.

-Hold a special meeting to discuss what might be done about problem areas.
+Hold a special meeting to discuss what to do about problem areas.
 If there are things you can change, do so.
 If there are other things you aren’t willing to change, let the managers know that, too.
 Otherwise, you can confuse them about the details of the program.

 Add the changes to the digital or paper document where you’ve given your policies and procedures, whether that’s a formal SOP manual or a simple listing of the new rules.